JMicallef97/WinForms-Font-Swapper/README.md

 # Version & Dependency Information

 I created this with Visual Studio C# 2010, using .Net Framework 4, on November 22 2023.
 This library does not use any external dependencies.

+# Licensing

+Both the library and test program are licensed under the MIT license.
+The replacement font used in the test program is called "ShareTechMono_Regular", and a copy of its license (the SIL open font license) is located at "WFS Test Program - Source Code And Program\Licenses\".
+If you use this library in a project I'd love to hear about it!